-To manage your pain it is advised that you regularly take simple painkillers which can be brought cheaply over the counter from your pharmacist.
-If you have allergies or conditions which prevent the use of painkilling or anti-inflammatory medication, please seek advice from your GP or a pharmacist.
+To manage your pain it is advised that you regularly take simple pain relief medication which can be brought over the counter from your pharmacist.
+If you have allergies or conditions which prevent the use of pain relief or anti-inflammatory medication, please seek advice from your doctor or a pharmacist.

 When to seek further help

 If after 10 days following your attendance at the soft tissue injury clinic and despite following the advice above, you are unable to weight bear and the foot remains painful, please contact the physiotherapy team.

 Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact: Physiotherapy team: (01482) 608939.